Overview of Brain Cancer

 In the United States, the annual incidence of brain cancer generally is 1520 cases per 100,000 people.
 Brain cancer is the leading cause of cancer-related death in patients younger than age 35.

-Primary brain tumors account for 50% of intracranial tumors and secondary brain cancer accounts for the remaining cases.
-Approximately 19,000 people in the United States are diagnosed with primary cancer each year and about 13,000 die of the disease.
+Primary brain tumors account for 50 percent of intracranial tumors and secondary brain cancer accounts for the remaining cases.
+Approximately 70,000 people in the United States are diagnosed with primary cancer each year and about 14,000 die of the disease.
 The annual incidence of primary brain cancer in children is about 3 per 100,000.

-Secondary brain cancer occurs in 2030% of patients with metastatic disease and incidence increases with age.
+Secondary brain cancer occurs in 2030 percent of patients with metastatic disease and incidence increases with age.
 In the United States, about 100,000 cases of secondary brain cancer are diagnosed each year.